Nivshiz/LeetCode-SQL/README.md

 This repository contains all the ***Free*** *LeetCode Database Questions*.

-All my solutions are based on MySQL syntax, sorted by easy -> medium -> hard.
+All my solutions are based on MySQL syntax, sorted by Easy -> Medium -> Hard.

 Click [Here](https://github.com/Nivshiz/LeetCode-SQL/blob/main/solutions.sql) to view my solutions.